19hours/sg-statutes/Acts/International Organisations (Immunities and Privileges) Act.md

 1\.
 This Act may be cited as the International Organisations (Immunities and Privileges) Act.

-### Privileges, immunities and capacities of certain international organisations and their staffs
+### Privileges, immunities and capacities of certain international organisations and their staff

 2\.—(1) This section shall apply to any organisation declared by an order of the President to be an organisation of which the Government and the government or governments of one or more foreign sovereign Powers are members.